-- your personal details and proof of identity
+- your proof of identity

-- the account details
+- the E-Toll Account details

 - the tag/s (for an E-Toll Tag Account)

-- a copy of the deceased's Will.
+- a copy of the Will for the person who has died.

 You'll also need one of the following documents:

-- a completed Advice of Death form
+- a completed PDF form – Advice of Death

 - the death certificate (original or copy)

 - a letter from a solicitor or the NSW Trustee and Guardian advising that the person has died